The Magazine of Fantasy & Science Fiction: The Fermans and Gordon Van Gelder

 In 1969, an issue of F&SF was priced at 50 cents; by the end of the 1970s the price had gone up to $1.25, although the page count also rose, from 128 to 160 pages.
 Circulation did not suffer, but rose from 50,000 to over 60,000, partly because of subscription drives through Publishers' Clearing House, and perhaps also because the magazine's quality remained consistent throughout the decade.
 In Ashley's words, "F&SF delivered the goods month after month": the schedule was reliable, the format remained unchanged, and the editor remained the same from 1965 throughout the next two decades and more.
-Ferman managed to keep the circulation above 50,000, and sometimes above 60,000, during the 1980s when most other magazines were losing subscribers.
+Ferman managed to keep the circulation above 50,000, and sometimes above 60,000, during the 1980s.
 He turned over the editorship to Kristine Kathryn Rusch in 1991, and by the mid-1990s circulation began to fall again.
 In 1997 Gordon Van Gelder took over as editor, and from the February 2001 issue was publisher as well, having bought the magazine from Ferman.
 John Joseph Adams was Van Gelder's assistant editor from 2001 until December 2009.
 Van Gelder was unable to arrest the decline in circulation, which by 2011 was down to less than 15,000.
 Van Gelder reduced the publication frequency to bimonthly, increasing the page count and price.
 Charles Coleman Finlay guest-edited the July/August 2014 issue, and was hired in 2015 as full-time editor, beginning with the March/April 2015 issue.
 Sheree Renée Thomas was hired as editor, beginning with the March/April 2021 issue.